A Thurston compactification of the space of stability conditions: The A2 case

 \end{proposition} \begin{proof} Let $s \in \bfS$ be a spherical object.
-Suppose $\tau$ is non-degenerate.
-Observe that the HN filtration of $s$ is the same for all non-degenerate type A stability conditions, and its stable factors are $P_1$, $P_2$, and $X$, up to shift.
+Suppose $\tau$ is off-the-wall.
+Observe that the HN filtration of $s$ is the same for all off-the-wall type I stability conditions, and its stable factors are $P_1$, $P_2$, and $X$, up to shift.
 Denoting by $a(s)$, $b(s)$, and $c(s)$ the multiplicities of these three, we have